 - Privileged location: The wood is grown in the best climate and soil conditions.

-- Technology: Know-how from the production and management of seedlings, site selection, sowing and management of the plantation, harvest and processing.
+- Technology: Know-how from seedling production and management, site selection, planting and plantation management, harvesting and processing.

-- Logistics: Continuous and stable supply of wood throughout the year.
+- Logistics: Continuous and stable supply of wood during the year.

-MLR Forestal supports all claims regarding indigenous rights and has a very good relationship with all the communities that are neighboring its operations, as is the case in Bonanza where the company has 5% of its total operation.
-In Bonanza, it also has an excellent relationship with the Mayangna Sauni Arungka Matumbak Indigenous Territorial Government, with whom it collaborates closely through strategic guidelines approved by both parties.
-This includes a five-year collaboration agreement (2021 – 2025) and an annual operational plan based on its communal governance regulations for the Pansuhwas, Mukuswas and Ispayulilna communities.
+MLR Forestal supports all claims regarding indigenous rights and has a very relationship with all the communities that are neighboring its operations, as is the case in Bonanza where the company has less than 5% of its total operation.
+In this area there is also an excellent relationship with the Mayangna Sauni Arungka Matumbak Indigenous Territorial Government, with whom it collaborates closely through strategic guidelines approved by both parties.
+This includes a five-year partnership agreement (2021 – 2025) and an annual operational plan based on its communal governance regulations for the communities of Pansuhwas, Mukuswas and Ispayulilna.

-The agreement includes inter-institutional strengthening actions, training for women and youth, technical assistance in the establishment and management of cocoa crops and native species of interest to them; employment opportunities, scholarships and reforestation of the areas affected by hurricanes Eta and Iota that hit the region in november 2020.
+The agreement includes inter-institutional strengthening actions, training of women and youth, technical assistance in the establishment and management of cocoa crops and native species of interest, employment opportunities, scholarships and reforestation of the areas affected by hurricanes Eta and Iota.

-The vision of MLR Forestal is to create harmony with its neighbors, which is why it maintains an open channel of communication through a delegate chosen by the community.
-MLR Forestal has set an example to other existing private companies in the area and, through the Social Management area, has managed to sign collaboration agreements with neighboring towns and has located mailboxes for complaints and suggestions to promote social auditing of all operations.
-Community delegates are in charge of these mailboxes.
+The vision of MLR Forestal is to create harmony with its neighbors, so it maintains an open channel of communication through a delegate elected by the community.
+MLR Forestal, through the Social Management area, has signed collaboration agreements with neighboring populations and has located complaint and suggestion boxes in these communities to promote the social audit of all operations.
+These mailboxes are managed by community delegates.

-In addition, since 2018 the schools in these towns have received a donation of school supplies from MLR Forestal for both preschool and primary students and their teachers.
+In addition, since 2018 the schools of these communities receive from MLR Forestal donation of school supplies for both preschool and primary students and teachers.

-In the case of the Bosawás Biosphere Reserve, it has a buffer zone that extends for 8,355 square kilometersDue to its characteristics, it is populated among others by the municipalities that make up the Mining Triangle (Siuna, Bonanza and Rosita); it is called a buffer zone because it serves as protection of the nucleus, so the law allows establishing some sustainable investments such as the establishment of forest plantations, that are regulated by state institutions.
+In the case of the Bosawás Biosphere Reserve, it has a buffer zone that extends for 8,355 square kilometers, due to its characteristics, it is populated among others by the municipalities that make up the region known as the Mining Triangle, however it is called a buffer zone because it serves as protection to the core.
+Nicaraguan law allows the establishment of sustainable investments such as forest plantations, which are regulated by State institutions.

-The 5,139.63 hectares owned by MLR Forestal in the North Caribbean are distributed between agroforestry plantations and conservation areas that have been established in the Bosawás buffer zone in Siuna and, to a lesser degree in Bonanza, these plantations not only recover degraded areas but are also the economic activity par excellence of the buffer zone because it rescues the forestry vocation of the region.
+The 4,445.47 hectares that MLR Forestal owns in the North Caribbean, are distributed between agroforestry plantations and conservation areas that have been established in the buffer zone of Bosawás in Siuna and, to a lesser extent in Bonanza; these plantations not only recover degraded areas but they are also the economic activity par excellence of the buffer zone because it rescues the forestry vocation of the region.

-The economic activity that should be promoted in these municipalities is precisely agroforestry, since it has been proven that the teak and cacao plantations conserve the soil and the biodiversity, capture carbon dioxide and recover water sources, all this in addition to other environmental services and the generation of quality jobs.
+The economic activity that should be promoted in these municipalities is precisely agroforestry because it has been proven that teak and cocoa plantations conserve the soil, promote biodiversity, capture carbon dioxide and recover water sources, all this in addition to other environmental services.
+At the same time, they create quality jobs.

 The association of forest plants with agricultural species is an innovative and sustainable method that MLR Forestal is validating in Nicaragua and consists of locating cacao within teak plantations to take advantage of the cultivation space in a more efficient way.
-Cocoa requires shade because it does not withstand too high temperatures and the teak trees protect the cocoa trees from the sun.
+Cocoa requires shade because it does not withstand high temperatures or direct sunlight

-- 1,453.26 ha. intended for the exclusive protection of forests and biological diversity in the buffer zone of the Bosawas Biological Reserve, in accordance with the SDG Sustainable Development Goals.
+- 1,425.24 ha. intended for the exclusive protection of forests and biological diversity of the buffer zone of the Bosawas Biological Reserve, in accordance with the SDG Sustainable Development Goals.

-MLR Forestal will continue to grow, recovering degraded lands to give them tree cover and extend the conservation area as well.
-The company's goal for the year 2031 is to expand its plantations to:
+Forestry MLR will continue to grow, reclaiming degraded land to give it tree cover and extending the conservation area as well.
+The company's goal for 2031 is to expand its plantations to:

 6,500 hectares, distributed as follows: